-- 11.13 There are a number of significant risks to the above forecasts, however the forecasted position provided by LINK will continue to be reviewed. - 11.14 For its cash flow generated balances, the Council will seek to utilise its notice accounts, money market funds and short-dated deposits, (overnight to 100 days), in order to benefit from the compounding of interest. - 11.15 There are upside risks to these forecasts (i.e. increases in Bank Rate occur sooner) if economic growth strengthens.
-However, should the pace of growth fall back there could be downside risk.
-If growth expectations disappoint and inflationary pressures are minimal, any further any further increases in Bank rate could be pushed back. - 11.16 It is expected that this authority will have sufficient funds to invest that will realise a return on investments c£25,000 for financial year 2022/23. - 11.17 At the end of the financial year, the Council will report on its investment activity as part of its Annual Strategy Report.
+- 11.16 There are a number of significant risks to the above forecasts, however the forecasted position provided by LINK will continue to be reviewed. - 11.17 For its cash flow generated balances, the Council will seek to utilise its notice accounts, money market funds and short-dated deposits, (overnight to 100 days), in order to benefit from the compounding of interest. - 11.18 It is expected that this authority will have sufficient funds to invest that will realise a return on investments c£275,000 for financial year 2023/24. - 11.19 At the end of the financial year, the Council will report on its investment activity as part of its Annual Strategy Report.